 Let's cast about for material to work on with these questions.
-If we can rearrange our thinking about what nourishes and makes us grow personally and collectively, then that co uld things.
+Perhaps some daffness can unhinge our way of looking at things.
 If we can rearrange our thinking about what nourishes and makes us grow personally and collectively, then that co uld actually be quite useful!

 For the last few decades a range of disciplines have been lining up to rework our world view through the lens of systems thinking (across computer science, anthropology, psychology, ecology, in social science, political theory and economics ...).
 So what's the significance of systems thinkers when it comes to how we imagine future?
 Does connectivity look different across time?
-It we privilege the connectivity look different across time?
-It (whether that system be a set of beliefs, a web of species, or a commu nity), then what of time?
-Are there different ways to commu nity), then what of time?
-Are there different ways to shriving about leaving the past, progressing towards a new state, at ractured narrative; and instead look at becoming, a connected a fractured narrative; and instead look at becoming, a connected a stractured narrative; and instead look at becoming, a connected narrative; how we're in the territory of continual emergence.
+It we privilege the connections between elements in a system we privilege the connections between elements in a system (whether that system be a set of beliefs, a web of species, or a commu nity), then what of time?
+Are there different ways to connect past histories and unrealised potential?
+We can stop thinking about leaving the past, progressing towards a new state, at rectured narrative; and instead look at becoming, a connected a tractured narrative; and instead look at becoming, a connected narrative.
+Now we're in the territory of continual emergence.

 It's timely to search for patterns that are 'synthetic' rather than atomising.
 Patterns that can resonate across different scales: the personal; the cultural; the biological...
 And patterns that resonate, perhaps, along the length of our p ersonal and collective narratives.
 The future is one of the defining mythological spaces of the last few centuries.
 Cultural theorists mythological spaces of the last few centuries.
 Cultural theorists mythological spaces of the last few centuries.
-Cultural theorists of modernis m.
+Cultural theorists of mythological spaces of the last few centuries.
+Cultural theorists and the last few now occupy a space on the 'post' side of modernis m.
 But even though our utopian architectural projects are condemned and demolished, and the future we had imagined is now split for each separate eye, we're still dragged along in future's wake.